darsnack/darsnack.github.io/content/custom/publications.md

 # Poster Presentations

+*Neuromodulation implies a manifold of model weights*,\
+NeuroAI in Seattle 2025, Seattle, WA.
+Jul.
+2025.

+*Cheese3D: Sensitive Detection and Analysis of Whole-Face Movement in Mice*,\
+Computational and Systems Neuroscience (COSYNE 2025), Montreal, QC.
+Mar.
+2025.

+*Generative modeling of trained networks as an analogy for neuronal development*,\
+From Neuroscience to Artificial Intelligence (NAISys 2024), Long Island, NY.
+Sep.
+2024.

+*The dynamics of interpretable 3D facial features reflect hidden neural and physiological states in mice*,\
+Neuronal Circuits, Long Island, NY.
+Mar.
+2024.

 *A Biologically-Plausible Learning Rule Based on the Information Bottleneck*,\
-Spiking Neural networks as Universal Function Approximators (SNUFA '21), Nov.
+Spiking Neural networks as Universal Function Approximators (SNUFA '21).
+Nov.
 2021.
 [ [poster](/publications/SNUFA21-Poster.pdf) ]

 *BitBench: A Benchmark for Bitstream Computing*,\